-To give an example, from one of the most archetypical boy-meets-girl stories, Romeo and Juliet: boy (Romeo) meets girl (Juliet).
-Boy loses girl (due to both their crazy families).
-Boy finds girl again (at her death bed, though, so he kills himself, but it turns out she was Not Quite Dead and kills herself when she sees he's dead and...you know what, you already know the ending).
+For example, in Romeo and Juliet: boy (Romeo) meets girl (Juliet).
+Boy loses girl (due to infighting between their crazy families that ends up with two people dead and boy being banished).
+Boy finds girl again (in her tomb, so he kills himself, but it turns out she was Not Quite Dead and...you know what, you already know the ending).

 In fact, there are so many examples of this trope (the massive quantities of romantic comedies, for instance) that this page is merely going to list interesting variations, subversions, and inversions.